Despite what the Detroit-based automakers will tell you, there remains a market for small and mid-sized cars.

 Bottom Line: All of the machines in this comparison are attractive but the 3 hatchback, especially in Soul Red Crystal Metallic, is the best-looking vehicle of this bunch.
 Conversation over.

 Mazda3: For 2021, the base Mazda3 sedan with the 2.0-liter motor starts at $21,645 (including destination).
-Popping for all-wheel drive necessitates stepping up to the second-tier Select model which adds $3000.
+Popping for all-wheel drive necessitates stepping up to the second-tier Select model which adds $3,600.
 Like for like, AWD adds $1400 to the Select trim itself.
-Hatchback buyers will shell out at least $23,600 for an entry-level front-drive automatic-equipped model; sending power to all four wheels is a $1400 proposition here as well.
-If you want that stickshift, it’ll cost a heady $28,995 and is only available with the FWD version of the Premium trim.
+Hatchback buyers will shell out at least $23,645 (including destination) for an entry-level front-drive automatic-equipped model; sending power to all four wheels is a $1400 proposition here as well.
+If you want that stick shift, it’ll cost a heady $28,995 and is only available with the FWD version of the Premium trim.

-6: Priced at just $23,800, the Mazda 6 offers a lot of family space for the money.
+Mazda6: Priced at just $25,470 (including destination), the Mazda 6 offers a lot of family space for the money.
 At this sum, one will find themselves in a Sport trim featuring all manner of LED exterior illumination and zoomy dual exhaust outlets.
-Inside are a leather wrapped steering wheel and a push button start system.
-The turbocharged engine first shows up on $29,500 Grand Touring models.
+Inside are a leather-wrapped steering wheel and a push-button start system.
+The turbocharged engine first shows up on $31,170 Grand Touring models.

 Bottom Line: It’s hard to argue with the 6 Sport’s value proposition, especially given its attractive and spacious interior.
-Style conscious gearheads will have no doubt noted the cheapest version of the striking 3 hatch is priced $200 below the entry-level 6 sedan.
+Style-conscious gearheads will have no doubt noted the cheapest version of the striking 3 hatch is priced $1,800 below the entry-level 6 sedan.
 Style or space?
 It’s your choice.